 Geography, climate and population

 The Kura-Araks River Basin is a transboundary basin with a total area of about 190 110 km2 of which 65 percent is located in the South Caucasus countries: 31.5 percent in Azerbaijan, 18.2 percent in Georgia and 15.7 percent in Armenia.
-The remaining part is distributed between the Islamic Republic of Iran (19.5 percent of the basin) and Turkey (15.1 percent) (Lehner et al, 2008) (Table 1 and Map).
+The remaining part is distributed between the Islamic Republic of Iran (19.5 percent of the basin) and Turkey (15.1 percent) (Lehner et al, 2008) (Table 1).
 The Kura-Araks River Basin is situated south of the Caucasus Mountains.
 Its borders are northeastern Turkey, central and eastern Georgia, and the northwestern part of the Islamic Republic of Iran.
 It contains all the territory of Armenia and more than two-thirds of Azerbaijan.
 The Kura River rises in Georgia and the Araks River in Turkey and both join in Azerbaijan about 150 km before its mouth at the Caspian Sea.

 The geographical location of the South Caucasus at the border where the humid Mediterranean and dry continental air masses meet, the complex mountainous relief and other factors have conditioned the diversity of climate zones across the region, from everlasting snow caps and glaciers to warm humid subtropical forests and humid semi-desert steppes.
 Average annual precipitation in the basin is estimated at 565 mm, although it varies all along the basin territory.
 The annual average temperature of the entire Kura–Araks River Basin is estimated at 9 ºC.
 Average temperature in January is –4 ºC although it can drop to –13 ºC in the coldest places of the basin.
 In July, average temperature reaches 22 ºC, although in the hottest places it can increase to 28 ºC (New et al, 2002).
 The climate of Armenia, which is entirely located in the basin, is highland continental: hot summers and cold winters.
 Average annual temperature is 5.5 °C. Summer in Armenia is moderate, with the average temperature for July at 16.7 °C, and in the Ararat Valley it varies in the range of 24–26 °C. Winters are quite cold, with an average temperature of –6.7 °C. Total annual precipitation in Armenia is 592 mm.
 The driest regions are the Ararat Valley and the Meghri region, where the annual precipitation is 200–250 mm.
 The maximum precipitation, observed in high mountainous areas, is more than 1 000 mm annually.
 Azerbaijan is situated at the northern extremity of the subtropical zone and two-thirds of the country is located in the Kura–Araks River Basin.
 Its climatic diversity is caused by the complicated geographical location and landscape, the proximity of the Caspian Sea, the effect of the sun’s radiation, and air masses of different origin.
 The climate in Azerbaijan is continental.
 Arid weather with average summer temperatures above 22 °C is observed in the lowlands.
 In the mountain regions, temperatures may be below 0 °C in winter.
 Humid tropical weather is observed in the coastal zone near the Caspian Sea, mainly in the Lankaran lowlands in the southeast.
 The average precipitation is estimated at 447 mm/year.
 Almost half of Georgia, the eastern part, is located in the Kura–Araks River Basin, which has a subtropical dry climate with relatively cold winters and arid, hot summers.
 The average precipitation varies between 500 and 1 100 mm/year.
 About 80 percent of the rainfall occurs from March to October, while the longest dry period is about 50–60 days.
 Drought years are common.
 There is a need for irrigation in the areas where precipitation is less than 800 mm/year.
 Average temperatures vary between –1 °C in January and 22 °C in July.